-Described by the National Endowment for Democracy (NED), where she served on the board, as "a prominent Republican Party activist," Finley worked for many years as a Washington, D.C.-based Republican Party organizer and fundraiser, including as finance co-chair of the Bush-Cheney '04 reelection team.1 In April 2005, President George W. Bush nominated Julie Finley as U.S. permanent representative to the Organization for Security and Cooperation in Europe (OSCE); she was sworn in by Secretary of State Condoleezza Rice in August 2005.2 Before her political appointment as ambassador to OSCE, Finley was also involved with a number of neoconservative-aligned groups that cited democracy promotion as their core mission.
+Julie Finley, a founding member of the Committee for the Liberation of Iraq, is a former U.S. diplomat and long-standing political activitst.
+Described by the National Endowment for Democracy (NED), where she served on the board for four years, as "a prominent Republican Party activist," Finley worked for many years as a Washington, D.C.-based GOP organizer and fundraiser, including as finance co-chair of the Bush-Cheney '04 reelection team.
+She served as U.S. permanent representative to the Organization for Security and Cooperation in Europe (OSCE) during the second Bush administration.
+Finley also has a long tack record working on neoconservative-aligned advoacy campaigns concerning democracy promotion, NATO, and Russia.

-Finley was a founding member in 1996 of Bruce Jackson's U.S. Committee on NATO (USCN), a group that advocated using NATO as an instrument of U.S. military might; its motto was "Strengthen America, Secure Europe, Defend Values, Expand NATO."
-When USCN shut down in 2003, Finley, Jackson, and fellow USCN member Randy Scheunemann became founding members of the spin-off group Project for Transitional Democracies (PTD), which used the former USCN office space.
-Jackson served as president, Finley as board chair, and Scheunemann as treasurer.3 The group, which "work[ed] with the countries of New Europe to foster economic and military ties with the United States,"4 closed its doors in late 2004 or early 2005.
-The same trio founded the short-lived Committee for the Liberation of Iraq, which was formed in 2002 in order to promote the Bush administration's vision of overthrowing Saddam Hussein and disbanded shortly after the U.S. invasion of Iraq.5
+Finley was a founding member in 1996 of the Bruce Jackson-led U.S. Committee on NATO (USCN), a group that advocated bolstering NATO so it could serve as an instrument of U.S. influence and military power.
+Its motto was "Strengthen America, Secure Europe, Defend Values, Expand NATO."
+When USCN shut down in 2003, Finley, Jackson, and fellow USCN member Randy Scheunemann became founding members of the spin-off group Project for Transitional Democracies, which used the former USCN office space.
+Jackson served as president, Finley as board chair, and Scheunemann as treasurer.
+The group, which "work[ed] with the countries of New Europe to foster economic and military ties with the United States," closed its doors in late 2004 or early 2005.
+The same trio founded the short-lived Committee for the Liberation of Iraq, which was formed in 2002 in order to promote the Bush administration's vision of overthrowing Saddam Hussein and disbanded shortly after the U.S. invasion of Iraq.

-Finley served on the Board of Directors of the quasi-governmental National Endowment for Democracy from 2001 to 2005, during which time she also served as NED treasurer;6 Vin Weber and Francis Fukuyama joined the board at the same time as Finley.
-The NED threw a reception in June 2003 honoring Sen. Mitch McConnell; Finley, who was serving on the NED board at the time, hosted the reception.
-The Project on Transitional Democracies billed the NED event on its website as "hosted by PTD Chairperson Julie Finley"—a curious billing that implies a conflict of interest between Finley's public role as NED board member and her private position with the PTD.7
+Finley served on the Board of Directors of the National Endowment for Democracy from 2001 to 2005, during which time she also served as NED treasurer; Vin Weber and Francis Fukuyama joined the board at the same time as Finley.
+While serving on the NED board, the NED threw a reception in June 2003 honoring Sen. Mitch McConnell; Finley, who was serving on the NED board, hosted the reception as chair of the Project on Transitional Democracies.

-During the 2000 presidential primary election season, the New York Times described Finley, the widow of a lawyer who was a Democrat, as "the queen of soft money—soft money being the large and unrestricted contributions that flow from the rich and powerful to the political parties, to be used for things like voter-registration drives and party advertising, much of this being barely disguised television spots for candidates."9 Finley was solidly in George W. Bush's corner in his race against Sen. John McCain, the Times reported.
-"Although officially neutral until the nominee is selected—by law, she raises money for the party, not for any particular presidential candidate—she tells just about anyone who asks, 'Privately, I am with Bush.'"10
+During the 2000 presidential primary election season, the New York Times described Finley as "the queen of soft money—soft money being the large and unrestricted contributions that flow from the rich and powerful to the political parties, to be used for things like voter-registration drives and party advertising, much of this being barely disguised television spots for candidates."
+Finley was solidly in George W. Bush's corner in his race against Sen. John McCain, the Times reported.
+"Although officially neutral until the nominee is selected—by law, she raises money for the party, not for any particular presidential candidate—she tells just about anyone who asks, 'Privately, I am with Bush.'"

-Finley was a member of Council of Republicans for Environmental Advocacy (CREA), a group cofounded by Gale Norton that came into the media spotlight during the Jack Abramoff corruption scandal after it was discovered that Abramoff had solicited donations for the group in an effort to gain access to Norton, who was by then George W. Bush's secretary of the interior.13 A Senate report determined that CREA and four other conservative nonprofits "'perpetrated a fraud' on taxpayers by selling their clout to Abramoff."
-14
+Finley was a member of Council of Republicans for Environmental Advocacy (CREA), a group cofounded by Gale Norton that came recevied public attention during the Jack Abramoff corruption scandal after it was discovered that Abramoff had solicited donations for the group in an effort to gain access to Norton, who was by then George W. Bush's secretary of the interior.
+A Senate report determined that CREA and four other conservative nonprofits "'perpetrated a fraud' on taxpayers by selling their clout to Abramoff."